Normal Puberty and Development

 Precocious puberty can create some problems like early spurt in growth but due to early maturation of bones linear growth can be ceased early so it can cause short stature.

 Race may, in part, determine the onset of puberty.
 For example, in the US, African American girls have an earlier onset of puberty.
 Some experts suggest redefining precocious puberty as onset before age 6 in African American girls and 7 in all other girls.

-Other factors that are correlated with the earlier onset of puberty in females are low birth weight, obesity, international adoption and absent father.
+Other factors that are correlated with the earlier onset of puberty in females are low birth weight, obesity, international adoption, and absent father.
 While the age of onset is getting younger, the onset of menarche has not changed significantly.
-Precocious puberty is important to diagnose and treat because children with untreated precocious puberty tend to be much shorter in adulthood, and have a poor psychosocial wellbeing.
+Precocious puberty is important to diagnose and treat because children with untreated precocious puberty tend to be much shorter in adulthood and have poor psychosocial wellbeing.

 Etiologies of central precocious puberty